melt-umn/ableC-lvars/README.md

 ## To-do:

-#### PPOPP Paper:

-+ Write short paragraph(s) for commented sections in paper
-+ Go through and revise

 #### PPOP Artifacts:

 + tidy up header file
 + fix syntax in error messages
 + Consider making show function optional (like with free)
-+ general templated make_lvar function?
++ general templated make_lvar function? -- could get type from functions rather than top, but how to develop default top?
-+ Tidy graph example
++ Since put errors out in case of invalid put, it doesn't need to return an integer.

 #### LVars Functionality:

-+ Use new free functionality within activation, threshold, etc. if helpful to free individual elements
-+ Have Top() and Bot() automatically generated-- since test these in put, would it work to get rid of top and bottom entirely (just have bot be a starting state, and top an error state, but the user cannot manually put in either value?)
++ Have Top() automatically generated (infer type from functions instead?)
 + Work on speeding up thread waiting/locking process (each thread has own value of lvar, merge? make a copy and take lub of that?)
 + Implement other Lvish features-- incrementable counter, event handlers (templated make_lvar function that takes a leq and a fold function?)
 + Getter methods